Probe Setup

 Windows

 Unfortunately, probe-rs doesn't work with the official drivers on Windows.
 To use probe-rs it is necessary to install a generic WinUSB driver.
-The recommended way of doing this is by using Zadig.
+The recommended way of doing this is by using the J-Link Configurator tool.
+To install the generic WinUSB driver with the J-Link Configurator tool:

 macOS